-- Make sure the batteries always remain securely clamped in the battery tray. - Make sure battery cable clamps are tight on the terminal posts and are free of corrosion. - Neutralize corrosion buildup or acid film on top of battery by washing with a baking soda/ water solution.
-Rinse with clear water. - NOTE: Make sure vent caps are on securely to prevent baking soda solution from entering the battery and contaminating the electrolyte fluid.
+- Make sure the batteries always remain securely clamped in the battery tray. - Make sure battery cable clamps are tight on the terminal posts and are free of corrosion.

 Before removing any battery cables or battery, make sure all 12-volt equipment in the motorhome is off and the power cord has been disconnected.
 Be sure to replace the battery terminal boot, if supplied, back onto the positive terminal after servicing.
 Care must be taken to avoid pinching the cable between any metal parts.
 Should the cable be damaged, a short circuit could result in personal injury or damage to equipment.
 Replace any damaged cables at once.
 Always remove jewelry and wear protective clothing and eye covering when checking or handling batteries.